 - Are you able to work full time, or has your osteoarthritis affected your work duties?

-- Do you use any type of device such as a walker or a cane to assist you with walking?
+- Do you use any devices such as a walker or a cane to assist you with walking?

 - Has your osteoarthritis caused any type of deformity of the joints?